Skip to main content

 Text

-Allows users to input alphanumeric characters and symbols
+Allows users to input alphanumeric characters and symbols in a form

 Prefilled Text